ihsotas0/Interfaced/journal.md

 Sects have formed within Pickerism as to how the Picker is sentient without having their own Picker.
 Some believe the quantum events driving the Picker is determined by another, lesser Picker (the Late-Diers).
-Others believe that the sentient of a Picker transcends the need for their own Picker.
+Others believe that the sentience of a Picker transcends the need for their own Picker.
 Prior to the emergence of sentience, the Pickers were simply the first future sentient beings who died, transported back in time.
 This, alongside the Transcendentals, leads to ritual suicide.